 - Open a corporate bank account.

-Thankfully, New Zealand offers a streamlined online process for registering your company and its tax requirements.
+New Zealand offers a streamlined online process for company formation and tax requirements.

 1. Decide on your business structure